nikhil1raghav/blog/content/wikipages/dbms.md

 Idea: In the table studentInfo we have tried to store entire data about student
 Result: Entire branch data of a branch must be repeated for every student of the branch.
-Redundancy: When some data is stored multiple time unnessarily in a database.
+Redundancy: When some data is stored multiple time unnecessarily in a database.
 Disadvantages:

 * Insertion, deletion and modification anomalies
 * Inconsistency \(data\)
-* Increase in data size and increase in time Insertion Anomalie: like say civil dept me koi banda nahi toh info table me dept ki bhi nahi hogi.
-Deletion Anomalie: agar akela banda he dept ka usse delete nahi karsakte warna branch khatam Updatation Anomalie: update karna ho branch related kaa usse multiple jagah karna padega
+* Increase in data size and increase in time Insertion Anomaly: like say civil dept me koi banda nahi toh info table me dept ki bhi nahi hogi.
+* Deletion Anomaly: agar akela banda he dept ka toh usse delete nahi karsakte warna branch khatam
+* Updation Anomaly: update karna ho branch related kaa usse multiple jagah karna padega

 Solution in Normalization.
 It is a logic of decomposing a table until the most optimal result is obtained.
 It is done on the basis of functional dependencies.
 Functional dependency can decompose till BCNF only for later on scenerios we need to consider lossy decomposition.